bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="#slider ul, css width, totalWidth." />
 </p>

-Next, I&apos;m going to need a variable for left position.
-This variable can be changed in the process of running the script.
+<p>Next, I&apos;m going to need a variable for left position.
+This variable can
+be changed in the process of running the script.
 I&apos;m going to set it with the keyword let and I&apos;m going to have a counter that&apos;s also going to change.
 Then I&apos;m going to set the width of my slider UL to be that